A DIGITAL EDITION: BUILDING NEW REVENUE OPPORTUNITIES

 NEW TITLE LAUNCH

-A few years ago, I was approached by Henry Leveson-Gower who wanted advice on starting a new magazine.
+Magazine launches are my speciality so I was delighted when Henry Leveson-Gower approached me for advice on starting a new magazine.

 Inspired by the campaigning genesis of The Economist, Henry was an expert in his subject but had little knowledge of magazine publishing.
 He was determined to launch a magazine, and after scraping together a shoestring budget, asked for my help to develop a blueprint for the title.